-The actuary will want to understand the model specification it verify that the methods used are sound, that assumptions that are embedded are appropriate, that the data can be provided in the form required, and that the model resign contemplates all the necessary assumptions.
-For example, if valuing pension plans, the model needs to allow for a variety of forms of benefit, both immediate and referred, and support the desired valuation method.
-The model would need a facility for a djusting the base mortality table, and it is desirable to support a two-times signal improvement scale.
+The actuary will want to understand the model specification to verify that the methods used are sound, that assumptions that are embedded are appropriate, that the data can be provided in the form required, and that the model design contemplates all the necessary assumptions.
+For example, if valuing pension plans, the model needs to allow for a variety of forms of benefit, both immediate and deferred, and support the desired valuation method.
+The model would need a facility for adjusting the base mortality table, and it is desirable to support a two-dimensional improvement scale.